 Stimulants Addiction Signs

-As a person uses a stimulant more and more, there is a good chance that he or she will become addicted to the drug.
+As a person uses a stimulant more and more, it increases the potential that they will become addicted to the drug.
 If you find yourself in this position or are worried about a loved one, it is important to become familiar with the most common signs of stimulant addiction.

 There are many physical signs of stimulant addiction, including the following: